Chart Color Schemes

 Population

-Population growth drivers in Atherton are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Atherton are above average based on AreaSearch's ranking of recent, and medium to long-term trends

 Based on AreaSearch's analysis, Atherton's population was around 12,703 as of November 2025.
 This reflected an increase of 1,078 people (9.3%) since the 2021 Census, which reported a population of 11,625 people.
 The change was inferred from the estimated resident population of 12,342 from the ABS as of June 2024 and an additional 364 validated new addresses since the Census date.
 This level of population equated to a density ratio of 54 persons per square kilometer.
 Atherton's 9.3% growth since the 2021 census exceeded the SA3 area (7.3%) and the SA4 region, marking it as a growth leader in the region.
 Population growth for the area was primarily driven by interstate migration that contributed approximately 66.4% of overall population gains during recent periods.

 AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
 For any SA2 areas not covered by this data and for years post-2032, Queensland State Government's SA2 area projections were adopted, released in 2023 and based on 2021 data.
-It should be noted that these state projections did not provide age category splits; hence where utilised, AreaSearch applied proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Looking at population projections moving forward, an above median population growth of locations outside of capital cities was projected, with the area expected to expand by 1,619 persons to 2041 based on the latest population numbers, with an increase of 9.9% in total over the 17 years.
+It should be noted that these state projections did not provide age category splits; hence where utilised, AreaSearch applied proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Looking at population projections moving forward, an above median population growth of locations outside of capital cities was projected, with the area expected to expand by 1,619 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 9.9% in total over the 17 years.

 Frequently Asked Questions - Population